aashish4533/BloomBook/frontend/src/BOOKORA_FINAL_SUMMARY.md

 ## 📋 Executive Summary

-BookOra is a comprehensive book marketplace platform that enables users to **buy, sell, and rent books** while fostering vibrant **book communities** with integrated **chat systems**.
+BookBloom is a comprehensive book marketplace platform that enables users to **buy, sell, and rent books** while fostering vibrant **book communities** with integrated **chat systems**.
 The platform features separate **admin and user portals** with full CRUD capabilities, authentication flows, and a modern beige/cream design aesthetic.

 ---